pingcap/docs-cn/shard-row-id-bits.md

 For the tables with a non-integer primary key or no primary key, TiDB uses an implicit auto-increment row ID.
 When a large number of `INSERT` operations are performed, the data is written into a single Region, causing a write hot spot.

 To mitigate the hot spot issue, you can configure `SHARD_ROW_ID_BITS`.
 The row IDs are scattered and the data are written into multiple different Regions.
-But setting an overlarge value might lead to an excessively large number of RPC requests, which increases the CPU and network overheads.

 - `SHARD_ROW_ID_BITS = 4` indicates 16 shards
 - `SHARD_ROW_ID_BITS = 6` indicates 64 shards